bpmn-io/bpmn.io/src/blog/2021/002-wasdenn-modeling-assistant.md

 In this post, we presented WASDENN, a first-of-a-kind AI-powered modeling assistant that supports you wherever you are on your process journey.

-We showcased how [its intent-awareness](#intent-aware-suggestions) allows it to help in contexts that look arbitrary for an outsider.
-WASDENN simply knows what you'd like to do and loves to help you get it done.
+We showcased how [intent-awareness](#intent-aware-suggestions) allows WASDENN to help in contexts that look arbitrary for an outsider.
+WASDENN knows what you'd like to do and loves to help you get it done.

-With the first iteration of the WASDENN assistant we deliberately chose to ship a simple in-app character that interacts with you, text-based.
-For future versions, we are actively exploring voice recognition, giving you more freedom to interact with the assistant.
+With WASDENN's first iteration, we deliberately chose to ship a simple in-app character that interacts with you, text-based.
+We actively explore voice recognition for future versions, giving you more freedom to interact with the assistant.
 You can look forward to vocally disagreeing with WASDENN's proposals, sharing your excitement, or command it to your desire on the voice line.

 Give WASDENN a try and let it [support you on your BPMN journey](https://demo.bpmn.io/s/start) today!

-As always, share your feedback [@bpmn_io](https://twitter.com/bpmn_io) or [via our forum](https://forum.bpmn.io/).
+As always, please share your feedback [@bpmn_io](https://twitter.com/bpmn_io) or [via our forum](https://forum.bpmn.io/).